teambit/bit/scopes/pkg/pkg/pkg.docs.md

 }
 ```

-if the main file is "index.ts", it'll be translated to `dist/index.js`.
+> Packages with a modified `publishConfig` property will not be published to Bit.dev's registry.

 #### Placeholders